-What’s One Mile Away?
+What’s One Mile Near Me?

 Getting out and walking can be just as simple as running your errands.
 And most errands can be done within a mile of your home.
 Why not walk?